ShootProof/shootproof-cli/README.md

 phar.readonly = 0
 ```

-To build the phar file, change to the location of your `shootproof-cli` project clone and execute the `build.php` script line this:
+To build the phar file, change to the location of your `shootproof-cli` project clone and execute the `build.php` script:

 ``` bash
 $ php build.php